xpladev/docs/content/en/docs/develop/core-modules/slashing.md

 ### Tombstone Caps

-In order to mitigate the impact of initially likely categories of non-malicious protocol faults, the Cosmos Hub implements for each validator a _tombstone_ cap, which only allows a validator to be slashed once for a double sign fault.
+In order to mitigate the impact of initially likely categories of non-malicious protocol faults, the XPLA Chain implements for each validator a _tombstone_ cap, which only allows a validator to be slashed once for a double sign fault.
 For example, if you misconfigure your HSM and double-sign a bunch of old blocks, you'll only be punished for the first double-sign (and then immediately tombstombed).
 This will still be quite expensive and desirable to avoid, but tombstone caps